JLimperg/backup-rotate/README.md

 # backup-rotate

-THIS SOFTWARE IS NEITHER STABLE NOR TESTED PROPERLY.
-Use it only if you've reviewed the code and believe that it does what you think it does.
+NOTE: Please test this software carefully in your specific environment before trusting it with your backups.

 ## Synopsis

 The `backup-rotate` program is a simple script that can be used to keep backups in specified intervals, such as hourly, daily and weekly.
-It is intended to be used together with a utility like [rsnapshot](http://www.rsnapshot.org/) that creates hourly incremental backups.
+It is intended to be used together with a utility like [rsnapshot](http://www.rsnapshot.org/) that regularly creates (incremental) backups.
 Its advantage over the builtin rsnapshot rotation mechanism is that it handles 'missed' backups (where the computer was not turned on when the backup would have been made) gracefully.

 ## Configuration